top of page

 Fracking Waste Disposal Injection Well Threatens Pittsburgh’s Drinking Water:

 The Plum Injection Well is situated near the Allegheny River, the drinking water source for the city of Pittsburgh and surrounding communities.
 A leak from the injection well could impact hundreds of thousands of residents.
-Watch the video on the right to learn more about the risks.

 In spite of the lack of community support, PA DEP and EPA approved the Sedat 3A Injection Well.
 This well began accepting fracking waste in 2021.
 Currently, Penneco is seeking to add a second injection well to the site.
 This new well is called Sedat 4A.